-Congratulations on making that decision to get a life insurance plan!
-As a breadwinner, being insured means sparing your loved ones from financial burden when something unexpected happens to you.
+Congratulations on deciding to get a life insurance plan!
+Being insured means sparing your loved ones from financial burden in case something unexpected happens to you.

 When life throws a curveball, you can lose your investments.
 Your savings can also run dry.
-Everything you’ve worked so hard to achieve can be quickly wiped out by an accident, permanent disability, critical illness, or death.
+An accident, permanent disability, critical illness, or death can quickly wipe out everything you’ve worked hard to achieve.
 So it just makes sense to know your options and get the best life insurance in the Philippines.

 But before you sign up for a policy, compare life insurance options just like you would compare credit cards and other financial products.
-You'll be spending your hard-earned money on insurance, so make sure that your choice will be worth paying for.
+You'll be spending your hard-earned money on insurance, so make sure your choice is worth paying for.

 Why Compare Life Insurance Products?